ahme-mahmoud/ICS-OT-NDR/README.md

 To address these challenges, this project implements a **two-stage ML-based detection pipeline**:

 ### 1️⃣ Anomaly Detection
-Learns **only normal behavior** and detects any deviation.
+Learns **only normal behavior** and flags any deviation as suspicious.

 ### 2️⃣ Attack Classification
 Classifies anomalous traffic into:
-- **Network Scans** (e.g., Nmap)
+- **Network Scans** (e.g., Nmap reconnaissance)
 - **Real Attacks** (Hijacking, MAC flooding, TCPKill, etc.)

-This architecture is well-suited for ICS/OT environments, where detecting **abnormal behavior** is more important than matching predefined signatures.
+This architecture is well-suited for ICS/OT environments, where detecting **abnormal behavior** is more critical than matching predefined attack signatures.

 ---